 Types of Content

-It is important for your practice to determine the type of content that is being sent into your practice.
-Some common examples include immunization administration notifications from pharmacies, hospital reports such as discharge summaries or Emergency Department reports, consults, and therapy progress notes (physical, occupational, speech).
+Your practice needs to determine the type of content that is being sent into your practice.
+Some common examples include immunization administration notifications from pharmacies, hospital reports such as discharge summaries or Emergency Department reports, consults, and therapy progress notes (physical, occupational, and speech).
 Once the information is received, it is then the practice's responsibility to manage it correctly and set up a proper workflow.

 Management of HIE Transmissions